jpitts/rapt-whisk-router/README.md

   },
   session: {
     secret: 'abc123',
     key: 'my-app-name'
   }
 });
 ```

 ### Whisk.context

 Context is passed onto Whisk during initialization.
 While context optionally includes logger and the custom log function, you are free to add other attributes in order to make them available via the Whisk.context.

 For example, if you want to provide convenient access your custom data model, just add Model to the context object on init, and later call Whisk.context.Model from anywhere within the Whisk system.

+Already included in the context is access to the user session data via Whisk.context.Models.Session().

 ### Whisk.run_websocket_service